nicholaswmin/dyno/README.md

 ### The test process

+The `primary` spawns the benchmarked code as `task threads`.

+Then, it starts issuing `cycle` commands to each one, in [round-robin][rr].

-Task threads must execute their task faster than the time it takes for the [next][rr] `cycle` command to come through, otherwise they will start accumulating a `cycle backlog`.
+A `task thread` must execute it's task faster than the time it takes for its next `cycle` command to come through, otherwise it will start accumulating a `cycle backlog`.

-When that happens, the test stops; & the configured `cycle rate` is deemed as the current *breaking point* of that code.
+When that happens, the test stops; the configured `cycle rate` is deemed as the current *breaking point* of the benchmarked code.

 An example: